codingMustache/codingMustache/README.md

 ## Joke of the Day

-I just wrote a book on reverse psychology.
-Do not read it!
+Why do cows not have toes?
+They lactose!

 ## Daily Trivia

-Whistler was the codename of this Microsoft Operating System.
+On which computer hardware device is the BIOS chip located?
- 1. Windows 2000
+ 1. Motherboard
- 2. Windows XP
+ 2. Central Processing Unit
- 3. Windows 95
+ 3. Hard Disk Drive
- 4. Windows 7
+ 4. Graphics Processing Unit

 <details>
   <summary>Answer</summary>
-  Windows XP
+  Motherboard
 </details>